AriFordsham/GHCWiki/debugging-ghc-crashes.md

 There are two things you usually want to inspect inside a code
 fragment: the contents of heap objects, and the contents of the stack.
-A full description of the layout of these things is beyond the scope of this tuturial, but what follows is a basic introduction to looking at heap & stack objects in a running program.
+A full description of the layout of these things is here: [Commentary/Rts/Storage](commentary/rts/storage); what follows is a basic introduction to looking at heap & stack objects in a running program.